-The purpose of the coastal nutrient reduction strategic plan is to guide the development of watershed management implementation plans.
-The target audience for the strategic plan includes local agencies and organizations with a mission for environmental and water quality restoration and protection, and local, state and federal agencies with the authority to develop and implement nutrient reduction plans and practices.
-However, this strategic plan was developed with input from stakeholders from the Mississippi coast because it is at the local level - the individual watershed - that nutrient reduction practices are planned and implemented.
+The purpose of Mississippi's Strategies to Reduce Nutrients and Associated Pollutants is to guide the development of watershed management implementation plans.
+The target audience for the strategic implementation plan includes local agencies and organizations with a mission for environmental and water quality restoration and protection, and local, state and federal agencies with the authority to develop and implement nutrient reduction plans and practices.
+However, the strategic implementation plan was developed with input from stakeholders from across the state because it is at the local level - the individual watershed - that nutrient reduction practices are planned and implemented.